xerocross/we-assert/README.md

     we.define.type("natural", (x) => isNaturalNumber(x));
     we.assert.typeOf(x).is("natural", "x is a natural");
 ```
 The ```we``` instance does not come with any predefined types.
-If you want to use the standard types you can define them in your ``we`` instance by, for example, executing this:
+If you want to use the standard JavaScript types you can define them in your ``we`` instance by, for example, executing this:

 ```we.define.type("number", (x) => typeof x === "number");```
 ```we.define.type("array", (x)=> Array.isArray(x));```

 You can also _check_ a data element and get a boolean directly like this.
 This has no side effects.
 If false, the handler will not be called.
+Combining this with a common test function `expect` as from Jest, you can write something like this.
 ```
 let x = 12;
 we.define.type("natural", (x) => isNaturalNumber(x));